Close Banner

 Best Time to Visit Disneyland - Cars Land Holidays

 January generally has low crowds and beautiful weather (if not a little chilly), but it can get a little wet as it's the rainy season.
-The holidays and new year bring special entertainment, foodie finds and more — and this year, we've got a new hotel opening to commemorate, too!
+The holidays and New Year bring special entertainment, foodie finds and more.
 Of course, during holiday breaks, you can expect more people enjoying the parks — but it's also a time full of holiday cheer, with festive lighting and decor, a special fireworks show and parade and more across the resort.
 (Did we mention hand-pulled candy canes and fan-favorite gingerbread?
 Oh, and SANTA!)

 Highlights

-• Holiday Time brings daily entertainment (including nightly fireworks as weather permits) and festive décor to both parks from Nov.
-15, 2024, through the first week of January
+• Holiday Time brings daily entertainment (including nightly fireworks as weather permits) and festive décor to both parks beginning Nov.
+18, 2026.

 • Mickey's and Minnie's birthday is Nov.
-18, and that means a special cavalcade and there are often free buttons for guests
+18, and that often means a special cavalcade and there are often special items on the menu that day.

-• Lunar New Year brings Festival Food Booths, rare characters and a procession to Disney California Adventure from Jan.
-23 through Feb.
-18, 2024
+• Lunar New Year brings Festival Food Booths, rare characters and a procession to Disney California Adventure Jan.
+23 to Feb.
+22, 2026.

 Things to Consider

-• The parks do offer scaled-back entertainment and shorter hours in January after the holidays end
+• The parks do offer scaled-back entertainment and shorter hours in January after the holidays end.

 • runDisney will host races Jan.
-11-15, 2024, and Jan.
-30 to Feb.
-2, 2025
+29 to Feb.
+1, 2026.

-• You may encounter ride closures in January, including Haunted Mansion and "it's a small world."
-Haunted Mansion is undergoing an extended refurbishment this winter to expand its queue and add a gift shop
+• You may encounter ride closures in January, including Haunted Mansion and "it's a small world" as holiday overlays are removed.

 Our Overall Pick: If you don't want to visit during Holiday Time, Mondays through Thursdays in the first two weeks of November will be your best bet.
-If you'd like to visit for Holiday Time, we recommend the week after Thanksgiving or early December.
+If you'd like to visit for Holiday Time, we recommend mid-November (not Thanksgiving week) and early December as the best time to visit Disneyland.
+Watch out for the first weekend of December, when the Candlelight Processional draws big crowds.

 Least Busy

-• Weekdays in January (minus the week of New Year's Day and the days around MLK Day, when runDisney events return to the resort)
+• Weekdays in January (minus the week of New Year's Day and the days around MLK Day)

-• Mondays through Thursdays in November (minus Veterans Day and the week of Thanksgiving)
+• Mondays through Thursdays in November (minus Veterans Day, Nov.
+11, and the week of Thanksgiving)

 • Mondays through Thursdays during the first half of December